-The general objective is to develop closer cooperation between higher education, youth workers and young people with low educational background.
+The general objective is to develop closer cooperation between higher education, youth workers and young people.

 In the frame of the project, the participants are teacher-researchers from the Universities, volunteer students in each of them, youth professionals representing the associations and young volunteers who are part of the associations.

-The first production will lead to the development of a pedagogical module on social and civic participation of young people in Europe.
-This module will firstly be developed at national level and then developed at transnational level for ECTS certification.
+- The first production led to the development of a pedagogical module on participation of young people in Europe.
+This module was firstly developed at national level in face to face and then converted into an online module, at transnational level.

-The second production aims to develop and support action-research project in each of the cities.
-This process will lead to a collective production of a web-documentary and a methodological guide on action-research with young people.
+- The second production aims to develop and support participative action-research project in each of the cities.
+This process led to a collective production of a web-documentary and a methodological guide on action-research with young people.

 The project methodologies are part of the active education field and collaborative research practices that might play an active role, particularly in dialogue with the least integrated and heard young people.
 The productions will be developed by youth professionals, researchers and young students or volunteers.